EI-CoreBioinformatics/eirepeat/README.md

 ## 1 Description

 EIRepeat is an easy to use pipeline to identify repeats from the genome.
+It is designed to be run on a High Performance Computing (HPC) cluster.
+EIRepeat is a wrapper around RepeatModeler and RepeatMasker, and it also includes the option to run RED (Repetitive Element Database) to identify repeats.
+The pipeline is designed to be run on a High Performance Computing (HPC) cluster.

 EIRepeat utilises below tools to identify repeats:
 1. RepeatModeler v1.0.11 - https://www.repeatmasker.org/RepeatModeler